 For me, it was extremely interesting to read about the different concerns discussed and how these discussions showed the different power dynamics between performer and client.
 What struck me was the number of clients posting about their concerns on how the models treated them, either because they didn't get enough attention or felt they were treated unfairly.
-The webcam models' replies on these kinds of posts were extremely funny and always took an empowering stance.
-For me, the clients posting on these forums were reminiscent of obsessed fans.
-This is the same feeling I had with certain viewers when visiting the different chat-boxes of the 'free' sites.
-There are a lot of members (or fans) that act very protectively towards the performers by calling other members out for being rude etc. This protectiveness is appreciated to a certain extent by the models but is often discussed as over-protective members, obsessed members or just plain weirdos.
+The webcam models' replies on these kinds of posts were extremely funny and always took an empowering stance towards sex workers.
+For me, the clients posting on these forums were reminiscent to obsessed fans.
+This is the same feeling I had whit certain viewers when visiting the different chatboxes of the 'free' sites.
+There are a lot of members (or fans) that act very protectively toward the performers by calling other members out for being rude etc. This protectiveness is appreciated to a certain extent by the models but is often discussed as over-protective members, obsessed members or just plain weirdos.

 "These dudes have spent a lot of money on you, and even if you (as a model) haven't promised anything apart from online entertainment, they reject the notion and may turn into creepy stalkers with time.
 Identification marks: 'I wish It became real', 'You're something more than just a cam-girl for me', 'You don't love me, I understand, I won't bother you anymore' [...] avoid any communication with them because new mental health can't be bought for any amount of money."
 (Beawaresweety on ambercutie.forum, 2018)

-During my research, I became increasingly interested in the emotional investment of webcamming that was discussed on these fora.
-A lot of the webcam models talk about friendships and 'true connections'.
-I became interested in when and how these online-connections become something more than fulfilling a personalised, sexual act.
-The film I am currently developing, Liminal Connections, focusses on this emotional and affective labour by discussing the different forms of connection created with webcamming and the relationship that arises from them.
+During my research, I became increasingly interested in the emotional labour side of webcamming that was discussed on these fora.
+A lot of the webcam models also talk about friendships and 'true connections'.
+I am interested in when and how these online-connections become something more than fulfilling a personalised, sexual act.
+The film I am currently developing, Liminal Connections, focusses on emotional labour by discussing the different forms of connection created with webcamming and the relationship that arises from them.

-C. On the fora I visited, there were question raised, mainly by the (male) clients, concerning the situation of webcamperformers working from webcam-studios.
+C. I was reading a lot about the question raised, mainly by the (male) clients, about the situation of webcamperformers working from webcam-studios.
 There was incredibly little known and/or shared about webcam studios on these fora, apart from the fact that they were mostly situated in Eastern-Europe.
+I became increasingly curious about the studios located in Eastern-Europe and wondered in what ways the experience of women working in webcam-studios differed from women working from home.